TheRolfFR/firestorm-db/README.md

 # PHP Part

-The PHP files are the ones handling files, read and writes.
-They also handle `GET` and `POST` requests to manipulate the database.
+The PHP files handle files, read, and writes, through `GET` and `POST` requests sent by the JavaScript wrapper.
+All Firestorm methods correspond to an equivalent Axios request to the relevant PHP file.

 ## PHP setup

-The developer has to create two main files at the root of their Firestorm setup: `tokens.php` and `config.php`.
+The basic files to handle requests can be found and copied [here](./php/).
+The two files that need editing are `tokens.php` and `config.php`.

-`tokens.php` will contain the tokens inside a `$db_tokens` value array with the tokens to use.
+- `tokens.php` contains the tokens using a `$db_tokens` array.
 You will use these tokens to write data or read private tables.

-`config.php` stores all of your collections config.
-You will create a `$database_list` variable with an array of `JSONDatabase` instances
+- `config.php` stores all of your collections config.
+This exports a `$database_list` variable with an array of `JSONDatabase` instances.

 ```php
 <?php